 Chile and Argentina share more than 5,000 miles of border, most of them drawn on the imposing peaks of the Andes.
 With over 40 border crossings between the two countries spread over the mountains, the most spectacular and important one is Paso de los Libertadores, also known as the Paso del Cristo Redentor, in particular, the stretch that locals call it, rightly, Los Caracoles (Snails Pass).

-The road still remains an adrenaline-pumping journey and is definitely not for the faint of lungs, heart, or legs.
-A quick glance at the map, at its sheer drops and serpentine twists and turns, confirms that this is no hype.
+Due to the unique location and the climb in elevation over thousands of feet (the pass reaches an elevation of 3,200 m (10,499 ft) above the sea level, and passing through remote areas, it is important when driving in these conditions to be prepared.
 It is the most important step between the capital of Chile, Santiago, and the Mendoza region of Argentina.
 The Argentina side turns out to be a gentle ascent, up relaxed through rugged mountain scenery of the area until the hole in the tunnel entrance.
-The drive is definitely worth it.
-Don’t forget your camera!

 The crossing, in the summit, is actually a tunnel: the Cristo Redentor tunnel, located at 3,209 m altitude and with 3,080 meters long, of which 1,564 are in Chilean territory and 1,516 in the Argentine side.
 Opened in 1980, the tunnel is at an elevation of 3,175 m (10,417 ft), and the path can be closed during winter because of heavy snows blocking both ends and the threat of rockfall.